fairlearn/fairlearn/docs/user_guide/installation_and_version_guide/migration_guide.rst

-.. _version_migration_guide:
+.. _version_guide:

 Migrating from prior versions
 =============================

-This section contains pages designed to help navigate major changes to the Fairlearn API.
+This section contains pages designed to help understand and navigate major changes to the Fairlearn package and project.

 .. toctree::
    :maxdepth: 1